Runnel Zhang

 Il nous montre une correspondance subtile et fine, comme venue du vide.

-I’m Runnel Zhang (also Runcheng Zhang), an undergraduate at Nanjing University’s School of Intelligent Science and Technology, exploring the intersections of CS and Mathematics.
-My journey has taken me from PKU’s summer and winter schools to active involvement in NJU’s CS AI community (e.g. NOVA & AIA), where I enjoy sharing knowledge on full-stack development and VAEs.
-I currently serve as a full-stack engineer at FluxVerse, a startup led by Mr. Chen, where I contribute to product development.
-Through this collaboration, I have access to a workspace at Nanjing Alibaba Center — though I am not directly employed by the company.
+I’m Runnel Zhang (also Runcheng Zhang), an undergraduate at Nanjing University’s School of Intelligent Science and Technology.
+My journey has taken me from PKU’s summer and winter schools to NJU’s CS AI community (e.g. NOVA & AIA), where I have shared material on full-stack development and VAEs.
+I also work as a full-stack engineer at FluxVerse, contributing to product development.
+Through this collaboration, I have access to a workspace at Nanjing Alibaba Center — though I am not directly employed by Alibaba.

 Feel free to reach out via email (Runnel.Zhang@smail.nju.edu.cn) or explore my work on GitHub (@ChouYuanjue) and ORCID (0009-0005-7611-3583)!